python-microscope/microscope/doc/install.rst

 Dependencies
 ============

-Microscope has very few dependencies.
-All are Python packages available on PyPI and will be automatically resolved if Microscope is installed with pip.
-However, the interface to many devices is done via an external library (or SDK, or driver) that is only provided by the device vendor.
+Microscope has very few dependencies and all are Python packages available on PyPI that will be automatically resolved if Microscope is installed with pip.
+However, the interface to many devices is done via an external library (sometimes named SDK or driver) that is only provided by the device vendor.

 To identify if an external library is required check the device module documentation.
 If an external library is required, contact the device